Echinothurioida: Evolutionary history

 For many years, echinothurioids were believed to be extinct, being only known from fossils.
-These are found infrequently because the test tends to disintegrate after the echinoderm dies and the only parts to be preserved are detached plates and spines.
+Their fossils are rare because the test tends to disintegrate after the echinoderm dies, and the only parts to be preserved are detached plates and spines.
 The earliest known echinothurioid was Pelanechinus, dating back to the Middle to Late Jurassic.
 It had a more fused test than more recent species and was better preserved.
-It bridges the gap between the echinothurioids and the diadematioids.
+It bridges the gap between the echinothurioids and the diadematoids.
 The earliest crown group example was Echinothuria, which came from the Upper Cretaceous of southern England.
-Living members of the group were found after the Challenger expedition of 1872–76 began to explore the deep sea.
+Living members of the group were found after the Challenger expedition of 1872–1876 began to explore the deep sea.

 Taxonomy

 The World Echinoidea Database recognises these families and genera: